 One of the most persistent myths is that you can only apply cost segregation to brand-new construction.
 For a long time, this was mostly true, but recent changes in tax law have opened the door for many more investors.
 Now, bonus depreciation can be applied to used assets, not just properties you’ve built from the ground up.
 This is a game-changer, making cost segregation studies a valuable tool for anyone purchasing an existing property.
 If you’ve bought a building recently, don’t automatically assume you’ve missed the boat on these significant tax benefits.

-The Dangers of a DIY Cost Segregation Study
+Why a DIY Cost Segregation Study Can Backfire

 While the DIY spirit is admirable in many areas of real estate, a cost segregation study isn’t one of them.
 This isn’t just a simple accounting exercise.
 A proper, IRS-compliant study requires a specialized team of tax experts and engineers who can accurately identify, classify, and value each component of your property.
 Trying to do this yourself can lead to misclassified assets and incorrect valuations, which can trigger an audit and costly penalties.
 To ensure your study is defensible and accurate, it’s essential to work with a firm that provides professional accounting and CPA services.